daniells/Hyperwidgets/README.md

 ##### Where

-You may deploy these on your own site freely and without restriction, as long as you comply with the respective OSS licence.
+You may deploy these on your own site freely and without restriction, as long as you comply with the respective OSS license.

 ##### When

-I decided to start making very simple, reusable widgets anyone can share shortly after offical [Tagos.io](http://tagos.io) launch in late Nov, 2014.
+I decided to start making very simple, reusable widgets anyone can share shortly after official [Tagos.io](http://tagos.io) launch in late Nov, 2014.

 ##### How